pcm720/retroarch-clover/README.md

 Various additions, tweaks and fixes by pcm720

-Cap32, fuse and mame2000 compiled and fixs by D_Skywalk
+Cap32, fuse and mame2000 compiled and fixed by D_Skywalk

 RetroArch/libretro project: https://www.libretro.com